danthegoodman1/ObjectKV/README.md

 Modified 2-level LSM architecture.

-Current plan is Rust, but might need to change to Go since I know that 100x better.
+Current plan is Rust (for latency and concurrency benefits), but might need to change to Go since I know that 100x better.

 ## Features